rezzraj/Artificial-Neural-Network-ANN-on-image-classification-dataset/README.md

 ### Neural Network Architecture

-Our simple but mighty neural network.
-The `nn.Sequential` container makes it super easy to stack layers.
+The `nn.Sequential` container is used to define a clean, feed-forward neural network architecture.

 ```python
 class myNN(nn.Module):